-treetops almost the struck All four engines simultaneously, causing substantial damage to the engine nose cowls and engine fan blades. initial ground contact was firmly made at the slope of the ridge at approximately 481 feet above mean Investigation on the wing and body sea level. landing gears revealed that there were signs of structural failures due to tremendous tensional loads.
-This was evident on the lower inner gear struts which respective the cylinder of depicted the path of shearing towards the rearward direction.
+the treetops almost All four engines struck simultaneously, causing substantial damage to the engine nose cowls and engine fan blades.
+The initial ground contact was firmly made at the slope of the ridge at approximately 481 feet above mean Investigation on the wing and body sea level. landing gears revealed that there were signs of structural failures due to tremendous tensional evident on the lower inner loads.
+This was respective gear struts which cylinder of the depicted the path of shearing towards the rearward direction.
 The imprint marks on the tire carcass of the forward wheels had shown consistent failure patterns, suggesting that the landing gears were in the down position.